 Some large agencies recruit new graduates as trainees directly into this area, while others recruit new graduates to be advertising account executives or advertising account managers, with a view to moving them into account planning after gaining some experience.

-In recent years, much traditional full-service advertising has been taken over by specialist creative and media agencies.
+In recent years, a lot of the traditional full-service advertising has been taken over by specialist creative and media agencies.
 These offer a service to clients that follows the entire process of developing and implementing an advertising campaign.

 The number of interactive agencies has risen, offering a mix of web design and development, search engine marketing and internet advertising.